CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 * launching of periodic tasks registered by the modules.

-The modules can run either in a single process or in several processes and they may share a single configuration file.
+The modules can run either in a single process or in several processes and they may share a single :ref:`configuration <config-servers-py>` file.

 ..
 A module in the context of PYFRED is a Python module containing the ``init`` function which is called when the module is loaded.
 The initialization function